MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 Use `CreateEx` instead of [`Create`](#create) to apply extended Windows styles, specified by the Windows extended style preface **WS_EX_**.

 `CreateEx` creates the control with the extended Windows styles specified by *`dwExStyle`*.
-Set extended styles specific to a control using [SetExtendedStyle](#setextendedstyle).
+Set extended styles specific to a control using [`SetExtendedStyle`](#setextendedstyle).
 For example, use `CreateEx` to set such styles as WS_EX_CONTEXTHELP, but use `SetExtendedStyle` to set such styles as TCS_EX_FLATSEPARATORS.
 For more information, see the styles described in [Tab Control Extended Styles](/windows/win32/Controls/tab-control-extended-styles) in the Windows SDK.

 ## <a name="ctabctrl"></a> `CTabCtrl::CTabCtrl`